DJ8ones/hubitat-concord4/README.md

 ## Installation

-These instruction assume you have Hubitat Security Monitor set up already.
+These instruction assume you have <a href="https://docs.hubitat.com/index.php?title=Hubitat_Safety_Monito">Hubitat Security Monitor</a> set up already.

  1. Download all files from this repository
  2. Navigate to your Hubitat home page